Counting the number of trigonal curves of genus 5 over finite fields: The case of more than 5 extra singularities.

-Let $\lambda$ be an infinite partition such that there is a curve $C\in\mathbf{C}([\lambda,1^1])$ with $\#\delta_k^1(C)\neq0$.
-We need an isolated singularity of delta-invariant one so the double component $C$ can only be one double (or triple) line.
+We will compute the number of curves of each type where the singularities form a $[\lambda,1^1]$-tuple such that $|\lambda|>5$, $\sigma_5(\lambda)\neq0$ and there is at least 1 singularity of delta invariant 1. \begin{lemma} If $\lambda$ is an infinite partition such that there is a curve $C\in\mathbf{C}([\lambda,1^1])$ with $\delta_k^1(C)\neq0$, then $\sigma_5(\lambda)=0$. \end{lemma} \begin{proof} Because $C$ has an singularity of delta invariant 1, the double component of $C$ can only be 1 double (or triple) line.
 Let $\eta$ be the partition such that the singularities of $C$ that are not on the double line form a $\eta$-tuple of points.
-Let $\rho$ be the infinite partition such that $\rho_i$ is the number of conjugate $i$-tuples in $\mathbb{P}^1$.
+Let $\rho$ be the infinite partition such that $\rho_i$ is the number of conjugate $i$-tuples in $\mathbb{P}^1$, then we have: